xyproto/algernon/README.md

 Getting started
 ---------------

+##### Run Algernon in "dev" mode

+This enables debug mode, uses the internal Bolt database, uses regular HTTP instead of HTTPS+HTTP/2 and enables caching for all files except: Amber, Lua, GCSS, Markdown and JSX.

+* `algernon -e`

 ##### Enable HTTP/2 in the browser

 * Chrome: go to `chrome://flags/#enable-spdy4`, enable, save and restart the browser.